joseluissanchezr/analisis_datos/Grupo_3/readme.md

 # How to run the flask application ?

+Requirements are in requirements.txt
+You might need to install what is missing on your computer thanks to :
+`$ pip install [extension_name]`

 In a Git Bash terminal and in the "/Grupo_3/app" folder (where there is the `run.py`) :

 1. define environment variable